zxc308/P4-tutorials/vm-ubuntu-24.04/README-create-vm-using-iso-installer.md

 Download the `.iso` file that installs the version of Linux that you are interested in.
 An Internet search for terms like these works for me.
-Use "amd64" for a host system with 64-bit Intel/AMD CPU, or "arm64" for an Apple Silicon Mac.

-Example search terms:
+You should only pay attention to search results that are on the ubuntu.com web site.

 + If your system has a 64-bit Intel or AMD CPU
-  + Ubuntu 24.04 amd64
+  + Search terms: Ubuntu 24.04 amd64
+  + Names of files I found on 2024-Dec-30:
+    + ubuntu-24.04.1-desktop-amd64.iso
+    + ubuntu-24.04.1-live-server-amd64.iso
 + If you have an Apple Silicon Mac:
-  + Ubuntu 24.04 arm64
+  + Search terms: Ubuntu 24.04 arm64
+  + Names of files I found on 2024-Dec-30:
+    + ubuntu-24.04.1-live-server-arm64.iso

-An installer for Desktop Linux leads to fewer steps you need to do in order to get a GUI Desktop.
-As of 2024, I have only been able to find Server Linux installers for arm64 systems.
+An installer for Ubuntu Desktop leads to fewer steps you need to do in order to get a GUI Desktop.
+As of 2024, I have only been able to find Ubuntu Server installers for arm64 systems.
 It is not difficult to install that, and then later install the GUI Desktop.